SpatialDigger/PCPro3/README.md

 **Release Date:** [Under Development]

 ### New Features:
+- #41 Users can now submit issues, questions, requests under the About dropdown, these are logged directly in the GitHub Repo for assessment.
-- #30 Updated the theme to the Orange-Black theme, now called Obsidian Flame
+- #30 Updated the default theme to the Orange-Black theme, now called Obsidian Flame
 - #29 Added a preferences dialogue
 - #30 Added several themes
 - #29 Added the option to change the 3D Viewer background colour in the preferences